bird70/ask-the-data/_posts/2025-07-07-ArcGIS_migration_architecture.md

 ### Cons

 - **Workflow Redesign**: Requires rethinking data processing and integration logic for stateless, event-driven execution.
 - **Limits and Quotas**: ArcGIS Online has limits on feature layer size, API calls, and data ingestion rates (this latter point means that we are considering upgrading to an M2 hosted feature store in ArcGIS Online, to provide dedicated I/O).
+Storing large data volumes in ArcGIS Online may be cost-prohibitive.
 - **Data Model Changes**: Some advanced geodatabase features (e.g., versioning, complex relationships) may not be supported in ArcGIS Online.

 ---